Nettakrim/Spyglass-Astronomy/README.md

 gets information about the solar system
 - List of planets (including thisworld) in order of distance from sun
-- List of comets in arbitary order
+- List of comets in arbitrary order
 - Days since worlds creation

 ### `/sga:select`